TERREMEMBER/hdb/gpMgmt/demo/hdbpkg/README.md

 # Pre-Requirements

-This document is used to generate a sample.gppkg or build a native rpm/deb package
+This document is used to generate a sample.hdbpkg or build a native rpm/deb package
-## How to build a native(rpm/deb) package for sample.gppkg ?
+## How to build a native(rpm/deb) package for sample.hdbpkg ?
 `bash generate_sample_gppkg.sh buildNative`
 ## How to build a gppkg from the above or existing native package ?
 `bash generate_sample_gppkg.sh buildGppkg`